 Whilst vegetables are really healthy, it’s still important to monitor portion size.
 The recommended amount is to provide each guinea pig with a matched box size portion of vegetables.
 This guidance can still be hard to visualise so we use the cup method – Each guinea pig can have one cup of vegetables a day.

 How you split this up is up to you.
 We prefer to feed our guinea pigs three times a day as they always get twitchy when they know we are eating our meals so it stops them from feeling left out!
 Our guinea pigs have vegetables for breakfast and dinner.
-They have pellets for lunch.
+They have dry pellets for lunch.

-Since we are feeding three times a day (you may chose to feed only twice, especially if you are at work during the day or likely to forget) we give them 1/2 a cup of vegetables each twice a day.
+Since we are feeding three times a day (you may choose to feed only twice, especially if you are at work during the day or likely to forget) we give them 1/2 a cup of vegetables each twice a day.
 If you are only feeding once then one cup each is fine.

 The daily plate

-Here at The Happy Guinea Pig, we created the daily plate so its easy to see what your guinea pigs need from their portion of vegetables each day.
+Here at The Happy Guinea Pig, we created the daily plate so it’s easy to see what your guinea pigs need from their portion of vegetables each day.
 Each veg provides different nutrients and minerals plus herbs play an important role too.
 You can read more about it here but the general idea is: